 Students should be able to access and assess existing health related data and data sources on the health and well-being of a variety of populations.
 Students should be able to collect health related data, distinguish between those factors that foster or hinder health and wellbeing, and assess learning literacy and learning styles that influence learning.
 They should be able to infer needs of target populations from an assessment of health data, assess the environmental and political climate that advance or inhibit health program goals, and determine priorities for health interventions.
+PUBH 6503, 6504, 6530, 6531, 6532

-• Plan health promotion/education strategies, interventions and programs that are theory based and evidence based and are culturally appropriate to improve the health of the public.
+• Plan health promotion/education strategies, interventions and programs based on theory and evidence as well as cultural appropriateness for individuals, groups, and communities..

 Student should have the ability to involve community participants and organizations in planning programs, incorporate the results of needs assessments into the planning process, formulate appropriate and measurable program objectives, develop a program plan with a logical scope and sequence, design strategies, interventions and programs that are consistent with the program objectives, select appropriate strategies to meet objectives and assess factors that may affect program implementation.
 They should be able to appraise the appropriateness of resources and materials relative to program objectives and revise objectives as needs change.
+PUBH 6503, 6531, 6532